nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 ### QC of trimmed data

 Re-ran fastqc on the trimmed paired data.
 Paired reads look good, quality is hig, no overrepresented sequences, 25,075,929 pairs of reads retained.

+## Assembly with SPAdes

+We expect our geneome to be highly heterozygous, which will tend to produce a fragmented assembly with many redundant contigs corresponding to alleles at the same loci.
+Hugh saw this problem with the WCR genome, and the redundans pipline did a decent job of cleaning up redundant contigs and improving scaffold length.
+We will use the same approach.
+In the redundans paper, they tried several DeBruijn assemblers, and SPAdes seemed to perform best, so we will do likewise.
+Spades puts all of its output into a specified dir, so we can use the output dir as the make target.